jackfai1993/Uniqlo_Size_Recommandation/README.md

 # Uniqlo_Size_Recommandation
-RecommendationSystemProject_UNIQULO_Size by Alvis Kwok, Naomi Tsang & Jack Lau The data was the public informtion of UUNIQLO(JAPAN) on 23rd March 2022 and collected by web scrapping.
+Uniqlo_Size_Recommandation by Alvis Kwok, Naomi Tsang & Jack Lau The data was the public informtion of UNIQLO(JAPAN) on 23rd March 2022 and collected by web scrapping.

 The Project started on 21st March 2022 and ended at 28th March 2022.